-- 16.5 The forecasts for the medium term reflect the position for Taunton Deane Borough Council on its own.
-It is clear that there is still a challenge in terms of finding additional savings and/or income to close the budget gap on-going.
-Any one-off use of reserves proposed to be applied to close the 2018/19 budget gap does not address the ongoing pressures and therefore further savings will be needed in future years. - 16.6 As we outlined in the MTFP Strategy reported to Scrutiny in June 2017, we have sought to close the Budget Gap in 2018/19 by challenging existing budgets and underspends and have avoided having to ask Budget Holders to put forward service savings proposals.
-This was considered the most appropriate course of action in the short-term pending Transformation and with consideration to the substantial cuts the Council has been forced to make in previous years.
+- 14.5 The forecasts for the medium term reflect the position for Taunton Deane Borough Council on its own.
+It is clear that there is still a challenge in terms of finding additional savings and/or income to close the budget gap in the longer term, and to provide further resilience to funding changes as well as additional funding for investment in services. - 14.6 As outlined in the MTFP Strategy reported to Scrutiny in June 2017, we have sought to close the Budget Gap in 2018/19 by challenging existing budgets and underspends and have avoided having to ask Budget Holders to put forward service savings proposals.
+This was considered the most appropriate course of action in the short-term pending delivery of savings through transformation.

-17 DLO Trading Account
+15 DLO Trading Account

-- 17.1 It has previously been decided to move the Building Maintenance section of the DLO to the Housing and Communities Directorship to align it with its main client the Housing Revenue Account.
+- 15.1 It has previously been decided to move the Building Maintenance section of the DLO to the Housing and Communities Directorship to align it with its main client the Housing Revenue Account.
 This should provide greater transparency between the services.
-This came into effect from 1 April 2017 and the budget duly reflects this. - 17.2 The General Fund budget includes the trading surplus of £50k providing a contribution to the net income for the Council.
+This came into effect from 1 April 2017 and the budget duly reflects this. - 15.2 The General Fund budget includes the trading surplus of £50k providing a contribution to the net income for the Council.
 Any additional surplus will be transferred to the DLO Trading Reserve.